thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 - The TokenRequest contains a supported token_type equal to one of the batched token types defined in this document.
-- The TokenRequest.token_key_id corresponds to a key ID of a Public Key owned by the issuer.
+- The TokenRequest.truncated_token_key_id corresponds to a key ID of a Public Key owned by the issuer.
 - Nr, as determined based on the size of TokenRequest.blinded_elements, is less than or equal to the number of tokens that the issuer can issue in a single batch.